 This concludes our series on neurology.
 If, based on the information, you’ve decided you’d like to enter the field of neurology, you can start learning today regardless of your age.

-The Apprentice Doctor offers an online neurology program.
+The Apprentice Doctor offers an For Future Doctors Course and Kit.
 In addition to fact and theory, the course also provides opportunities for you to practice some of the skills neurologists, and neurosurgeons perform.
 You become an apprentice in the field.
-See: The Apprentice Doctor for more information.

 If you missed any article in our neurology series and would like to go back and catch up, click on the following links: